 What is a Student Officer?

 According to the Guilds website, Student Officers ‘work full time with us to make your University experience better.’
-Essentially, Student Officers work to improve the lives of students on campus through policies which they have campaigned for during the elections.
-Student Officers are representatives for the students at University, so it is vital for students to engage in the elections, as officers can markedly effect the role of the Student Union.
+Essentially, Student Officers work to improve the welfare of students on campus through policies which they have campaigned for during the elections.
+Student Officers are representatives for the students at University and can markedly effect the role of the Student Union.
 The Student Officers are made up of a President, Deputy President and two Vice Presidents who work full time and are paid a salary of approximately £19k a year.

 How does it work and who can vote?